CJCombrink/SpellChecker-Plugin/README.md

 I did look a lot at the code in the TODO plugin as a basis for my own implementation.
 I do not think that I have violated any licenses doing so since I have never just copied code from the plugin.
 If there are any places that can be problematic regarding any licenses, please contact me so that I can resolve the issues.
 I want to contribute to the Open Source Community, but it is not my intention to step on any toes in the process.

-## 2. Pre-Build Plugins
+## 2. Pre-Built Plugins

-I do create pre-build releases for each version of the plugin that I tag.
-The latest release can be obtained from the "Releases" page.
+I do create pre-built releases for each version of the plugin that I tag.
+The latest release can be obtained from the ["Releases"](releases/) page.
 Read the README.txt file associated with the release for information on how to install the plugin into the relevant Release version of Qt Creator.

 Although I try to create binaries for the latest version of QtCreator, there is a bit of a delay from when a new version of QtCreator is released and a new version of the plugin is released.
 I started using GitHub Actions to build and package the releases and hope this will reduce the delay.

 ## 3. Using The Plugin

 For a video demonstrating how to set up and use the plugin check out the following link: https://youtu.be/3Dg5u1Mrj0I (Thank you Jesper from KDAB).

 If you want to read the steps yourself (probably with spelling mistakes):